WORLD WATER DAY

 World Water Day is an annual event organised by the United Nations that will be celebrated on Wednesday 22nd March 2017.
 The day is observed internationally as an “opportunity to learn more about water related issues, be inspired to tell others and take action to make a difference.”

 You can find out more information on the UN World Water Day website.

-JustWater has been organized to coincide with World Water Day so that the programme can support the excellent work being done and add to the places, voices and actions on water around the world.
-The JustWater programme begins at the start of Lent 2017 (1st March) and runs through World Water Day and beyond.
+JustWater was organised to coincide with World Water Day so that the programme can support the excellent work being done and add to the places, voices and actions on water around the world.
+The JustWater program at St Paul’s has been captured on these pages.

 KEY LOCATIONS & EVENTS

-There are a wide range of events and activities taking place as part of the JustWater international programme.
-JustWater has four programme partners, with many other local sites and organizations involved on their behalf.
-The four key partners organizing the JustWater programme are:
+A wide range of events and activities took place as part of the JustWater international programme.
+JustWater has four program partners, with many other local sites and organisations involved on their behalf.
+The four key partners organising the JustWater program are:

 - St Paul’s Cathedral London

 Just Water: Discussing the Issues